Want to become a period friendly school?

 Would you be willing to share what’s happening in your school?

-#periodpositive started as a phrase coined by former head of PSHE, comedian and education researcher Chella Quint, grew into a campaign, a trademark, and then a charter programme.
+Period Positive started as a phrase coined by former head of PSHE, artist, author and education researcher Chella Quint, grew into a campaign, a trademark, and then a charter programme.
 If you’d like to earn the charter mark and apply for a licence to use ‘period positive’ or the logo, please get in touch via the contact form.

 - Free, unbranded, objective, inclusive of reusables (like menstrual cups and cloth pads), evidence-based, and easy to understand